 As a result, it is important to have the upper cervical spine checked for misalignments any time sciatica occurs.
 Otherwise, correcting the lower back issue won’t fix the problem long-term.
 The body will just continue to compensate for the atlas misalignment, and the pain will eventually return.
 An upper cervical chiropractor can provide the examination you need to determine if an atlas misalignment exists and can also offer gentle adjustments to correct the problem.

-Another serious injury that many athletes contend with is a concussion.
+Another serious athletic injury that many sportsmen contend with is a concussion.
 One issue is that concussions are rarely cared for properly.
 Someone may have to sit the rest of the game out, but that’s basically the extent of care.
 Many don’t even take this necessary precaution because they don’t realize a concussion occurred.
 Keep in mind that you don’t have to be knocked unconscious to suffer a concussion.
 You have to look for symptoms such as:

 A concussion can lead to long-term symptoms.
 When this is the case, a patient may be diagnosed with post-concussion syndrome.
 Keep in mind that post-concussion symptoms are very similar to the symptoms of whiplash.
 This may be because both injuries can cause the same underlying problem.
 Once again, we’re talking about an atlas misalignment.
 How can that cause the symptoms of post-concussion syndrome?